Intensifiesx/GoddessxRepo/ToS.md

 ## 3. Privacy

 - Goddessx will log errors to help in debugging.
 Additionally, this information will not be used for any else.
-- We take user privacy seriously.
-For more details, please review our [Privacy Policy](#).

 ## 4. Changes to the Terms